Computer Science, B.S.

 - Are successfully employed in computer science or their chosen career path

-- Pursue graduate studies and/or continued education in their field
+- Pursue graduate studies and/or continuing education in their field

 - Function as responsible members of society through engagement in community or professional organizations